-The city of Bath was founded atop its natural springs, and therefore a visit to the Roman Bathhouse is a must for any visitor.
+The city was founded on its natural spring, which means a visit to the Roman Bathhouse is a must for any visitor.
 These Baths are one of the best preserved Roman remains anywhere in the world.
-Each day over one million litres of water reach the site at a steamy temperature of 46°c.
-Explore extensive remains, including the Great Bath, and sample healing powers in the nearby Thermae Spa.
+Each day over one million litres of water reach the surface at a steamy temperature of 47°c.
+Explore the extensive remains, see the Great Bath, taste the water and sample the healing powers in the nearby Thermae Spa.

 Perhaps the perfect way to absorb the history and grandeur of Bath is simply to walk.
-Take a stroll along the river Avon, over the historic Pultney bridge and weave through city centre to really see this beautiful city.
-Today, alongisde the Roman Baths, this city is most noted for its architecture, designed and built during the extravagent Georgian era.
-The Royal Crescent and the ‘Circus’, are now two of the most beautiful streets in Britain.
+Take a stroll along the river Avon, over the historic Pulteney bridge and weave through the city centre to really take in this beautiful city.
+Alongside the Roman Baths, this city is most known for its Georgian architecture, and there are now over 5000 protected buildings.
+The most famous examples are found in the Royal Crescent and the ‘Circus’; two of the most beautiful streets anywhere in Britain.

-In 1801, Bath became the home of a young woman called Jane Austen and her family, a place she had previously made extended visits.
-Today, Jane Austen is one of England’s most celebrated authors, and Bath is where two of her novels; Persuasion and Northanger Abbey are set.
-Visit the Jane Austen Centre, a museum dedicated to her life and works, check out the Austen family residence or take a walk along Lovers Lane and see this inspirational city.
+In 1801, Bath became the home of a young woman called Jane Austen; the city was a place that she and her family had previously visited.
+Today, Jane Austen is one of Britain’s most celebrated authors, and Bath is where two of her novels; Persuasion and Northanger Abbey, are set.
+Visit the Jane Austen Centre; a museum dedicated to her life and works, explore the Austen family residence or take a walk along Lovers’ Lane and absorb this inspirational city.